This article includes the following topics:

 3. Leave enough room

 It is important to keep in mind that the text will not shift in order to make room if the information being populated does not fit.
-You will want to make sure you give plenty of room for information to populate otherwise you will find text being overwritten like in the following example.
+Make sure you give plenty of room for information to populate, otherwise you will find text being overwritten like in the following example.

 This goes for paragraphs as well.
-If you are trying to populate an entire paragraph you will want to make sure there is enough space and we suggest removing any horizontal rules meant for positioning text on.
+If you are trying to populate an entire paragraph, make sure there is enough space and we suggest removing any horizontal rules meant for positioning text on.

-In this example it is important to make sure the style on the tag is set to "Wrap".
+In this example make sure the style on the tag is set to "Wrap".
 This should happen by default but if you find the paragraph is not populating correctly make sure the text is set to wrap.

 Creating the template